onikienko/7zip-min/README.md

 // list
 _7z.list('path/to/archive.7z', (err, result) => {
     // in result you will have an array with info list for your archive
-    // for each element in archive you will have:
+    // For each element in the archive you will have:
-    // name, date, time, attr, size (in bytes), compressed (compressed size in bytes), crc, method, encrtypted, block
+    // name, date, time, attr, size (in bytes), compressed (compressed size in bytes), crc, method, encrypted, block
-    // depeneds on archive type some values may be empty or missed });
+    // Depending on the archive type some values may be empty or missed });

 // cmd
-// in the first parameter you have to provide array of parameters
+// in the first parameter you have to provide an array of parameters
 // check 7z's Command Line Version User's Guide - https://sevenzip.osdn.jp/chm/cmdline/index.htm
 // the bellow command is equal to `7za a path/to/archive.7z path/to/dir/or/file` and will add `path/to/dir/or/file` to `path/to/archive.7z` archive
 _7z.cmd(['a', 'path/to/archive.7z', 'path/to/dir/or/file'], err => {